Biden’s abortion rights stance triggers coming debate among Catholic bishops on Communion

 Brian Burch, of the conservative advocacy group Catholic Vote, is urging the bishops to reel in Biden.

-“Officials who repeatedly declare by their actions that they are not in Communion with the Church, especially on matters of grave moral import, create confusion and division.
-Nobody celebrates a Catholic who chooses to separate themselves from the Church.
-But when they do, we can’t pretend as if the disunity does not exist,” he said.
-“Any religious institution risks its own credibility and integrity if it allows its adherents to flaunt its core teachings.”
+“Officials who repeatedly declare by their actions that they are not in communion with the church, especially on matters of grave moral import, create confusion and division.
+Nobody celebrates a Catholic who chooses to separate themselves from the church.
+But when they do, we can’t pretend as if the disunity does not exist,” Burch said.
+“Any religious institution risks its own credibility and integrity if it allows its adherents to flout its core teachings.”

 The U.S. Conference greeted Biden on his election with the creation of a special working group to address issues surrounding the election of a Catholic president who in some cases promotes policies in conflict with Catholic teaching and the bishops’ priorities.
 Then on his Inauguration Day, USCCB President Los Angeles Archbishop José Gomez issued a statement that Biden “will advance moral evils,” including contraception, abortion and same-sex marriage.

 For reasons that are unclear, the working group was disbanded, and the topic moved to the USCCB’s doctrine committee.
-The topic of Biden raises complex issues about Catholics in public life, such as what governmental policies actually reduce abortions; how scripture and doctrine should apply to a secular, multifaith society and how bishops should engage on other life-or-death issues such as stem-cell funding and capital punishment.
+The topic of Biden raises complex issues about Catholics in public life, such as what governmental policies actually reduce abortions; how scripture and doctrine should apply to a secular, multifaith society; and how bishops should engage on other life-or-death issues such as stem-cell funding and capital punishment.

-The Rev. Kevin Gillespie, pastor of Holy Trinity parish in Georgetown, where Biden has attended multiple times since becoming president (and did as vice president), said he has spoken about this issue with Gregory, the D.C. cardinal.
+The Rev. Kevin Gillespie, pastor of Holy Trinity Parish in Georgetown, where Biden has attended multiple times since becoming president (and did as vice president), said he has spoken about this issue with Gregory, the D.C. cardinal.

 “We’re on the same page.
 The cardinal has said: ‘The Eucharist is not to be used as a weapon.’"
-Of Biden, Gillespie said, “there are issues we disagree about, [including] abortion.
+Of Biden, Gillespie said, “There are issues we disagree about, [including] abortion.
 But he’s coming in there for his faith life.
 This isn’t Politics 101, that’s not the setting.
-The Cardinal [Gregory] has said: ‘This opens ways of communicating and trust.’"
+The cardinal [Gregory] has said: ‘This opens ways of communicating and trust.’"